FREQUENTLY ASKED QUESTIONS

 When will it be out?

 When it's done.
-No firm ETA yet due to high risk (time-wise) meticulous debugging.
+No firm ETA yet due to high risk (schedule-wise) meticulous debugging.

 When we've determined that we have a stable enough build for testing, a development build will be released privately on the IRC for testing by the community first.
 From there it will be released on the Forum, and then a return to Blockade Runner's public bi-weekly release schedule.